Last Updated on October 21, 2022

 What to do now?

-If you think you are a multipotentialite, then go and pursue those interests!
+If you think you are a multipotentialite, then pursue your interests!

-We all have limited time per day, different resources to tap into, and innate privileges, so there are times when you will have to choose one interest over the others.
-There will also be times when you’ll lose your interest in one, only to be replaced by another – and that’s okay.
+We all have limited time in a day, different resources to tap into, and innate privileges and capacities, so there are times when you will choose one interest over the others.
+There will also be times when you’ll lose interest in one, only to be replaced by another – and that’s okay.

 Remember, you don’t have to be excellent in all your interests.
 So the next time you’re called a jack-of-all-trades, take it as a compliment.

-Jack-of-all-trades master of none is oftentimes better than being just a master of one.
+Jack-of-all-trades master of none is often better than just a master of one.